LK6991/M932_Chatbot/README.md

   3) - Rejecting these choices, leads to a presentation of the total list of available books --> selection of a book)

   Searching for a book (OpenLibrary)
-  1) - Search by author name (The user picks an author, writes a number of books (from 1 to 10), and then selects one --> gets availability status)
+  1) - Search by author name (The user picks an author, writes a number of books (from 1 to 10), and then selects one --> gets availability status and a link)
-  2) - Search by book title (The user writes a title (it must be written precisely to match an OpenLibrary title) --> gets availability status of the book)
+  2) - Search by book title (The user writes a title (it must be written precisely to match an OpenLibrary title) --> gets availability status of the book and a link)

 ## Data Sources
 - I constructed a Python dictionary named mock_data, which is a kind of Mock Center for the chatbots